 Anxiety can be crippling.
 The wildfire season may have heightened your anxiety, causing you to avoid going out.
 This anxiety can then lead you to avoid leaving home even after the fire season has passed.
 So managing your anxiety is a must.
 While life carries a range of stresses, from family to work to financial concerns, how you manage these sources of stress determines how well you cope with COPD.

 This is where we can help.
-At Fresh Start, we can create a Health Retreat Specialty Package customized to your needs and which addresses both your COPD, the anxiety it can cause, and the stresses in your life that contribute to both.
+At Fresh Start, we can create a Whole person Restoration Specialty Package customized to your needs and which addresses both your COPD, the anxiety it can cause, and the stresses in your life that contribute to both.
 You will find a welcoming, low-stress environment that helps you develop new skills for managing shortness of breath and the panic that can result.
 We can also help you detoxify your body and purge toxins from your tissues.

 Our professional staff can support you with the tools and skills that make managing COPD and its side effects easier, dramatically improving your quality of life.
 While there are numerous aspects of life that can cause stress, they don’t need to impact how you cope with COPD when you have the right tools to cope.